AmpersandJS/ampersand-filtered-subcollection/README.md

 // the `where` filters.
 // It will be sorted by the comparator
-// independent of base collection order var favoriteWidgets = new SubCollection(widgets, {
+// independent of base collection order var favoriteWidgets = new FilteredSubcollection(widgets, {
     where: {
         awesome: true
     },